Shubhom Bhattacharya

 Hi!

 Welcome to my site!
 I’m a grad student at the Rice BCI Lab in Houston, Texas researching how artificial intelligence can be used to restore motor functions for patients with spinal cord injury, ALS, and other diseases that cause motor deficits.
 Before this, I spent four amazing years as a research engineer in New York City at Bionic Sight, working on a clinical trial of an optogenetic retinal therapy for blind patients.
-Through these experiences, I’m really optimistic that advances in complementary fields like AI, materials science, genetics, and basic neuroscience (among nothers) will allow us to ask hard questions about how the brain thinks with immediate benefits for people who need it.
+Through these experiences, I’m really optimistic that advances in complementary fields like AI, materials science, genetics, and neuroscience (among others) will allow us to ask hard questions about how the brain thinks with immediate clinical benefits for the people who need it the most.

 Outside of research, I enjoy learning new things about the world through books, movies, travel, food or family and friends, and enjoy watching and playing sports like soccer and basketball.
 I also enjoy writing; this website is a work-in-progress for research related work, but I also semi-regularly post creative writing on my newsletter.